Meta and YouTube found liable in social media addiction trial

 Meta and YouTube had denied the lawsuit’s claims and contested the idea that their platforms could be addictive.
 They pointed to safety features they’ve rolled out in recent years, such as parental oversight tools and teen content and privacy restrictions, that they say protect teens.

 Kaley’s was the first of more than 1,500 similar cases against the social media companies to go to trial — Wednesday’s outcome won’t determine but could help guide how those other cases are resolved.
-Repeated losses could put the tech giants on the hook for up to billions of dollars and force them to make changes to their platforms.
+Repeated losses could put the tech giants on the hook for up to billions of dollars and force them to change their platforms.

 The companies are also set to stand trial later this year in the first of hundreds of additional lawsuits brought by school districts and state attorneys general from around the country, in a legal push that some have compared to Big Tech’s Big Tobacco moment.

-Note: –This story has been updated with additional context and detail.